Substra/substra-documentation/docs/source/how-to/deploying-substra/walkthrough/20-orchestrator-deployment.rst

         enabled: true
         hostname: orchestrator.cluster-1.DOMAIN

-   | This sets up the ingress to make your Orchestrator accessible at the defined hostname.
+   | This sets up the ingress to make your orchestrator accessible at the defined hostname.

 .. _orchestrator-channel-config: